Hugius/FabiEngine3D/README.md

 ### Functions
 - You can call functions that are built-in FabiEngine3D
 - There are 3 types of functions: `fe3d` functions, `math` functions, `misc` functions
+- Functions **can** return a value, which can be saved in a variable
 #### Example code
 ```
 STR myString = "i am printed"
+fe3d:camera_set_position(1.0, 2.0, 3.0)
+VEC3 camPos = fe3d:camera_get_position()
 fe3d:print(myString)
+fe3d:print(camPos.x)

 /// Console output:
 /// > i am printed
+/// > 1.0
 ```
 ### Tips & tricks
 - You can set the value of a `BOOL` variable to the result of a condition using: `... <name> = (<condition>)`
 - You can use the `PASS` statement as an empty placeholder for a logical statement or loop
+- Be careful with loops as they can become indefinite.
+Luckily this will get detected eventually.

 # Function List
 ### Engine functions